-Why Standard Manuscript Format: How to Submit Your Stories
+Why Standard Manuscript Format: How to Submit Your Writing

 When submitting writing for publication, authors are often asked to use Standard Manuscript Format (SMF).
 Many first time submitters scoff at the thought of changing their carefully chosen font or switching from single-spacing to double-spacing.
 However, it is imperative that authors do so.